WilliamRagstad/ANSIConsole/README.md

 * Hyperlinks
 * Custom inline formatting method `FormatANSI`.
 * Chainable formatting methods.
-* ANSI initialization for the system console (If not enabled already). *(Method shown in [Using ANSI color codes in .NET Core Console applications](https://www.jerriepelser.com/blog/using-ansi-color-codes-in-net-console-apps/))*
+* ANSI initialization for the system console (If not enabled already).
 * Builds on-top of the default `Console` using `string` extension methods.

 Learn more about ANSI escape sequences [here](https://stackoverflow.com/a/33206814/5698805).